threefoldfoundation/info_threefold/src/token/how_to_buy/tft_buy_tfconnect.md

 ### Transfer BTC to another account

 The BTC that are residing in your wallet in the ThreeFold Connect app can be transferred to any other bitcoin wallet.

-There is a transaction fee of 0.00000010 BTC.
-Next to that, there is also a withdrawal fee which is variable and that is requested from the the trustline's issuer called [Crypto Anchor](https://cryptoanchor.io/).
-ThreeFold transparently transmits the issuer costs related to this withdrawal, and takes no profit from it.
+At this point in time, [Cryptoanchor](https://cryptoanchor.io/), issuer of the TFT trustline on the Stellar network, doesn't support the sponsored transfer of tokens yet, like it is implemented in the ThreeFold Connect app.

+BTCs can be withdrawn however to another wallet using interstellar (the tool owned by the issuer of BTC on Stellar).
+Here is how to do it:

+- First go to detailed info, and press show secret.
+- Copy this secret, you will need it later.
+- Navigate to [Interstellar Exchange](https://interstellar.exchange/app/#/), follow the steps and select “Enter account”
+- Choose a password and login
+- Select “Import” a single wallet, fill in the secret you copied earlier.
+- You will need a very small amount of XLM to execute this transaction ( 0.0001 ).
+If you don’t have this XLM or don’t know how to get it, please contact support on https://threefold.io/ with your public wallet address provided.
+Click `BTC` and select `Withdraw`.
+- Fill in the amount and Bitcoin address you want to withdraw it to.
+Keep in mind there is a transaction fee, the site might adjust the amount if you don’t have enough in your account to cover both the amount + fee.
+- Confirm the transaction.